-Before you say, “Ewww," many experts are on the side of the busiest of bees here: It turns out there’s no reason to freak out if you can’t get to showering right away.
-Leaving a bit of after-workout sweat on your skin is not going to compromise your health (how it affects your work relationships is another story).
+Before you say, “Ewww,” it turns out there’s no reason to freak out if you can’t get to showering right away.
+Leaving a bit of after-workout sweat on your skin is not going to compromise your health (how it affects your work/life relationships?
+That’s another story).

 “If you’re sweaty after your workout but don’t have time for a shower, relax,” Robert Silverman says.
 “As a sports nutritionist, I work with high-level athletes all the time, and I know that sweat is very unlikely to do any damage to your health or your skin.
 My bigger concern is dehydration, so be sure to drink enough fluids to replace what you’ve sweated out.”

 Within a few hours of your workout, bacteria will get to work on the sweat in your armpits and other places and break the protein in it down into acids, Silverman says.
 As they do, you’ll start to give off that unpleasant locker room smell.
 So if you’re not able to shower within a few hours after your workout and are concerned about smelling lovely, it’s important that you address those areas of your body.

 “You can avoid body odor after exercise just by using a baby wipe or even a damp paper towel on your armpits and other areas to remove the sweat,” Silverman says.
 “Shaving the armpits reduces the chances of body odor there.
 Wearing loose, natural fabrics that let the skin breathe also helps.”

 Eva Glasrud, a psychologist and life coach at The Happy Talent, agrees that there are few times when showering right after a workout is a necessity.
 Unless you’re wrestling or rolling around on mats that are known to have fungus, ringworm or staph, Glasrud says there is no reason you have to shower immediately after a workout.